At Least 7 Who Attended Rose Garden Event Have COVID

 Still, there were other opportunities for the virus to spread.
 And some of those infected, like Trump adviser Hope Hicks, were not at the Barrett announcement.

-Hicks was on Air Force One on Tuesday and she traveled to the president’s rally in Minnesota with him on Wednesday.
+Hicks was on Air Force One on Tuesday to attend the debate in Cleveland, along with campaign manager Bill Stepien, who has also tested positive.
 Republican National Committee Chair Ronna McDaniel tested positive but has reportedly been quarantining at home since last weekend after a family member fell ill.

 New York Times reporter Michael Shear, who tested positive on Friday, was not at the Rose Garden event but did travel on Air Force One for a Saturday night rally in Pennsylvania.
 And a third journalist who has since tested positive covered a Sunday briefing.